In the crowded space of digital signage solutions, picking one is becoming increasingly difficult.

 But most buyers, even experienced C-level executives, do not know the pros/cons between different digital signage technology architectures e.g. on-premise vs hosted, or between a solution developed in PHP vs Python or an android-based vs Linux-based solution.
 Neither do they have the time nor see a need to learn to be an expert.
 And this is ok.

 That being said, the technical success of a digital signage project depends, to a large part, on its pre-sale evaluation, i.e. the Q&A between the project manager and the vendor.

-During a typical 8-10 week evaluation process, we respond to approximately 12-15 “technically-included” questions.
+During a typical 8-10 week evaluation process to vet digital signage providers, we respond to approximately 12-15 technical questions.
 While most are relevant and critically important, there are other questions we get asked ALL THE TIME, but in a very imprecise way that leaves a lot to interpretation.